David Hayter

-David Hayter is a Canadian-American actor, screenwriter, director, and producer.
+David Bryan Hayter (born February 6, 1969) is a Canadian-American actor, screenwriter, director, and producer.
 He is well known as the English-language voice actor for Solid Snake and Naked Snake in the Metal Gear video game series.
 He wrote the superhero film X-Men (2000), for which he won the Saturn Award for Best Writing.
-He also co-wrote The Scorpion King (2002), X-Men’s first sequel X2 (2003), and Watchmen (2009), and was a writer and producer on the streaming television series Warrior Nun.
+He also co-wrote The Scorpion King (2002), X-Mens first sequel, X2 (2003), and Watchmen (2009), and was a writer and producer on the streaming television series Warrior Nun.

 His other roles include Sean Barker/The Guyver in Guyver: Dark Hero (1994), and King Shark on The Flash (2016-19), and voiceover work in various video games.
 In 2014, he made his directorial debut with the action horror film Wolves.

 Early life

 David Hayter started acting at the age of nine.
 His father, Stephen, worked in the pharmaceutical industry.
-He spent most of his childhood living around the world, and moved to Kobe at the age of 15, becoming fluent in Japanese.
+He spent most of his childhood living around the world, and moved to Kobe at the age of 15.
 He once worked as a print model in Osaka.
 He later graduated from its international Canadian Academy in 1987.
 After this, he attended Rensselaer Polytechnic Institute for two years until transferring to the Toronto Metropolitan University in Toronto.